 Security

-First and foremost, both VPN service providers guarantee complete security as they practice a strict no-logs policy.
+First and foremost, both VPN service providers guarantee complete security as they don’t collect your browsing history or any other related data.
 That means they don’t keep a record of your online activity.
-Surfshark is based in the Netherlands, and ProtonVPN’s headquarters are in Switzerland – ideal locations for data protection.
+Surfshark is based in the Netherlands, and ProtonVPN’s headquarters are in Switzerland — ideal locations for data protection.

-Technically speaking, there are a few intricacies that would allow me to assess the security section of both VPN providers, one of the most important ones being encryption.
+Technically speaking, a few intricacies allow us to assess the security section of both VPN providers, one of the most important ones being encryption.

 Surfshark | ProtonVPN | |